code-monad/ckb-analyzer/README.md

 The purpose of CKB Node Probe is to facilitate observation of the CKB network.

-CKB Node Probe acts as a metrics agent and stores the data into [Timescaledb](https://docs.timescale.com/), then visualize using [Marci](https://github.com/code-monad/Marci.git).
+CKB Node Probe acts as a metrics agent and stores the data into [Timescaledb](https://docs.timescale.com/), then exposed an API using [Marci](https://github.com/code-monad/Marci.git).

 ## Getting Started